TheSoftNode/alx-low_level_programming/0x02-functions_nested_loops/README.md

 5. 4-isalpha.c: A function that checks for alphabetic character.

 6. 5-sign.c: A function that prints the sign of a number.

+7. 6-abs.c: A function that computes the absolute value of an integer.